DudeThatsHip/Quiz-Master/README.md

 # Quiz-Master
-Game ab out taking a quiz
+Game about taking a quiz